 Sexual and gender-based violence

-Ethnic minorities and Indigenous communities
+Ethnic minorities and Indigenous peoples

 Internally displaced people

 Over 143,000 people remained internally displaced, some for over 10 years.
 Thousands of families from Benghazi, Derna and other parts of eastern Libya were unable to return home due to fear of reprisals by LAAF-affiliated armed groups and destruction of their property.
 They continued to face delays or denials, or had to go through complex bureaucratic procedures, or rely on personal connections to obtain official documents vital to access education and health services, or collect state wages and pensions.
 Hundreds were left to fend for themselves in poorly equipped rented shelters in Tripoli and Misrata.